AHeroicLlama/Mappalachia/Docs/Developer/IconExtraction.md

 Press 'extract' and select any temporary output folder.
 BAE should extract 100+ SWF files.<br/>

 ## Extracting SVG sprites from the SWF
-In your files extracted from BAE, under the `interface` folder, find the file `mapmenu.swf`.
+In your files extracted from BAE, under the `interface` folder, find the file `mapmarkers.swf`.
 Open this file with JPEXS.
 Some questions may appear, select 'Yes to all'.<br/>
-In JPEXS, on the left hand side displaying the contents of `mapmenu.swf`, select the `sprites` folder.<br/>
+In JPEXS, on the left hand side displaying the contents of `mapmarkers.swf`, select the `sprites` folder.<br/>
 Under File > Export, select 'Export selection'.
 Ensure the file type is set as SVG, and the zoom is at 100%.<br/>
 Press OK and select the output location as `Mappalachia\MapIconProcessor\extract\`.<br/>
-Some errors may appear, select 'Ignore All'.
+If errors appear, select 'Ignore All'.
 The bottom-left of the window will indicate when the extract has finished.<br/>
 This should now populate a `sprites` folder filled with around 500 sub-folders all prefixed "DefineSprite".

 ## MapIconProcessor